 Pumpkin is also rich in vitamins C and E, folate, calcium, iron, magnesium, potassium, protein, and fiber.

-These simple whole food ingredients plus some warming spice action and a homemade coconut, vanilla, and maple whipped cream is the best way to take advantage of the end of pumpkin season.
+These simple whole food ingredients plus some warming spice action and a homemade coconut, vanilla, and maple whipped cream is the best way to take advantage of pumpkin season.
 Happy Thanksgiving!

 - Cook Time